ksafranski/PHileAPI/README.md

 #PHileAPI

-Simple PHP API framework for working with the filesystem
+Simple PHP API framework for working with the filesystem.
+Returns JSON using the JSend structure for messages and data.

 ##Usage